gnithin/Notes/Notes/programming/leetcode.md

 	- https://medium.com/outco/how-to-solve-sliding-window-problems-28d67601a66
 	- This is a really good resource.
 	- Start reading this when you are trying to solve medium questions.
+- Note that sliding window is a kind of DP!
+Since we are expanding and shrinking the window, and not recomputing the elements inside the range in every iteration, we are basically reusing it.
+So, it's a kind of implicit memoization.

 ### Basic intuition
 - Always start thinking from left to right.